chezearth-personal/slack-alarm-service/README.md

 $ swagger project test
 ```
 Used the 'config' library with three config files (`default.yaml`, `development.yaml` and `test.yaml`) to choose configurations according to the  environment.
 Testing in a `test` environment (`NODE_ENV`), and uses a different database from running.

+### 5. Logging and environments

+> Label: logging-and-environments

+Logging is done with popular libraries `Winston` and `Morgan`, which are disabled during testing.
+The Apache format is used, and the output is written to stdout.

+The `swagger project start` phrase sets the node environment to "development".
+The node environment is set to "production" on the docker images.
+A `production.yaml` config file has been added.